Shraddhanand: Assassination

 A 1970 Indian stamp dedicated to Shraddhanand.

 Statue of Shraddhanand in front of Delhi Town Hall.

-On 23 December 1926, Shraddhanand was assassinated by an Islamic radical Abdul Rashid.
-Rashid was hanged to death in 1927.
+On 23 December 1926, Shraddhanand was assassinated by an Islamic radical Abdul Rashid who said he murdered Shraddhanand over his comments on Islam.
+Rashid was executed by hanging in 1927.
+Gandhi called the murderer Rashid "my brother" just after the murder and objected to the hanging of murderer Rashid.

 The 'Swami Shraddhanand Kaksha' at the archeological museum of the Gurukul Kangri University in Haridwar houses a photographic journey of his life.

 A statue of him was placed in front of Delhi Town Hall after independence, replacing a statue of Victoria.
 This location in Old Delhi is termed ghantaghar because the old clock tower stood here until the 1950s.

 Personal life

 Shraddhanand and his wife Shiva Devi had two sons and two daughters.
-His wife died when Shraddhanand was only 36 years old.
+His wife died when Shraddhanand was 36 years old.
 His granddaughter Satyavati was a prominent opponent of the British rule in India.